 - 3.11.
-Pupils may experience a wide range of social and emotional difficulties that manifest themselves in many ways, including becoming withdrawn or isolated, or displaying challenging, disruptive and disturbing behaviour. - 3.12.
-The Trust recognises that these behaviours may reflect underlying mental health difficulties such as anxiety or depression.
+Pupils may experience a wide range of social and emotional difficulties that manifest themselves in many ways, including becoming withdrawn or isolated, or displaying challenging or disruptive behaviour. - 3.12.
+The Trust recognises that these behaviours may reflect underlying mental health difficulties.
 Appropriate provision will be planned by the Trust and schools to make best endeavours to meet needs.